Urban Griddle (Newark)

 I was actually quite surprised with how inexpensive the food is.
 For my entire breakfast, the cost was $10.

-I enjoyed the Urban Griddle, and it’s definitely one of my more favorite diners in the area.
+I enjoyed the Urban Griddle, and it’s one of my more favorite diners in the area.
 I’ve already been back, so it clearly is one of my favorites!

 Questions for you: